-Learning and development is a continuous process which starts with induction activities when a person joins the Firm.
-It continues throughout their career and is tailored to the grade, role and experience of each individual.
+Learning and development is a continuous process which starts with onboarding activities when a person joins the firm.
+It continues throughout their career and is tailored to the grade, role, responsibilities and experience of each individual.

-On joining the Firm, all new people are required to complete induction training, which focuses on audit methodology and tools, skills training, professional development, compliance, independence and ethical rules, as well as our culture and values.
+On joining the firm, all new people are required to complete onboarding training, which focuses on audit methodology and tools, skills training, professional development, compliance, independence and ethical rules, as well as our culture and values.